 Digitalisation World is published 10 times a year on a controlled circulation basis in Europe, Middle East and Africa only.
 Subscription rates on request.
 All information herein is believed to be correct at time of going to press.
 The publisher does not accept responsibility for any errors and omissions.
 The views expressed in this publication are not necessarily those of the publisher.
 Every effort has been made to obtain copyright permission for the material contained in this publication.
 Angel Business Communications Ltd will be happy to acknowledge any copyright oversights in a subsequent issue of the publisher.
+The publisher.
+Subscription are not necessarily those of the publisher.
 The paper used within this magazine is produced by chain of custody certified manufacturers, guaranteeing sustainable sourcing.
 ISSN 2396-9016 (Online)